MrPrakash-2001/practice-postgresql/README.md

 - Practiced column and table renaming.
 - Used `DROP` to safely remove columns and tables.
 - Tested `TRUNCATE` vs `DELETE` for efficient row deletion.

+### ✅ Day 9 – ENUM, ARRAY, Composite Types

+- Defined and used `ENUM` for strict role values.
+- Updated and queried `ARRAY` columns with `ANY()`.
+- Defined and inserted structured `COMPOSITE` types for complex address fields.

 ---